zowe/docs-site/docs/user-guide/install-cli-via-proxy.md

    ```
    zowe plugins validate [my-plugin]
    ```

-   where [my-plugin] is the syntax for the plugin such as `@zowe/cics@zowe-v2-lts`.
+   - [my-plugin]: The syntax for the plug-in.
+For example, `@zowe/cics@zowe-v2-lts`.
 ​
 6. **(Optional)** Test the connection to z/OSMF.
 See [Testing connections to z/OSMF](../user-guide/cli-using-using-profiles.md#testing-connections-to-zosmf)

 7. **(Optional)** Access the Zowe CLI Help (`zowe --help`) or the Zowe CLI Web Help for a complete reference of Zowe CLI.
 ​
-After you install the CLI, you can connect to the mainframe directly issuing a command, by creating user profiles and making use of them on commands, or by using environment variables.
+After you install Zowe CLI, you can connect to the mainframe directly issuing a command, by creating user profiles and making use of them on commands, or by using environment variables.
 For more information, see [Displaying help](cli-using-displaying-help.md).